Kevin Baum

 Research Interests:

 🔍🤖 Much of my interdisciplinary work navigates the intricate relationship between AI’s perspicuity attributes — such as transparency and explainability — and societal desiderata including closing responsible gaps, enabling effective human oversight, and allowing to detect algorithmic unfairness.
 In addition to my work at DFKI, I am pursuing these questions primarily within two projects I am associated with, on the one hand the Transregional Collaborative Research Centre 248 “Foundations of Perspicuous Software Systems” within the Center for Perspicuous Computing (CPEC), and on the other hand the highly interdisciplinary project Explainable Intelligent Systems (EIS), which is funded by the Volkswagen Foundation.
+More general challenges of hybrid intelligence, especially how experts can effectively inject their knowledge into reinforcement learning (RL) and in turn draw conclusions from RL-based behaviour, are the subject of my new project Multi-level Abstractions on Causal Modelling for Enhance Reinforcement Learning (MAC-MERLin).

 🤖📜 My research extends into machine ethics, i.e., the quest of integrating moral considerations within AI agents’ decision-making frameworks.
 A significant area of inquiry is embedding normative reasoning into reinforcement learning architectures, aiming to create AI agents that learn sensitivity to normative reasons.
 Recently, I revistited the AI alignment research.

-👨🏫📘 I also engage with the field of AI ethics understood as a subfield of applied ethics more generally.
-I contribute to the formulation of ethical guidelines for AI development and ponder on effective methodologies for ethical education for computer science students and professionals.
+👨🏫📘 Further, I ponder on effective methodologies for ethical education for computer science students and professionals.
 Notably, our course Ethics for Nerds won the “Hochschulperle des Jahres” award from the German Stifterverband in 2019, which recognizes innovative teaching in higher education.

 What else I do: